Schlesinger Library: Books and periodicals

 More than 80,000 printed volumes include scholarly monographs as well as popular works.
 These cover topics including women's rights; women and work; women's health; women of color; comparative material about women in other cultures; works on women in the arts and in music; women and family; feminist and anti-feminist theory; and lesbian writings.
 Hundreds of periodical titles, including popular magazines such as Ladies' Home Journal, Ebony, Seventeen, highlight domestic concerns, leisure pursuits, etiquette, fashion, and food.

 The library has two distinguished special collections.
-A culinary collection of over 15,000 books — spanning five centuries and global cuisines — is one of the world's most significant.
+The first is a culinary collection of over 15,000 books, spanning five centuries and global cuisines.
 This collection also includes the papers of several famous chefs and foodwriters such as M.F.K.
 Fisher, Julia Child, and Elizabeth David.
-The archives of Radcliffe College, 1879–1999 — including papers of college officers, students, and alumnae — richly record the history of women in higher education.
+The second is archives of Radcliffe College, 1879–1999 — including papers of college officers, students, and alumnae — which record the history of women in higher education.

 Photographic and audiovisual material

-More than 90,000 photographs, ranging from casual snapshots to the works of professional photographers, create an unparalleled visual record of private and public life.
+More than 90,000 photographs, ranging from casual snapshots to the works of professional photographers, provide a visual record of private and public life.
 Audiotapes, videotapes and oral history tapes, and transcripts add the soundtrack to the story of women's lives.

 The Schlesinger Library is home to the Black Women Oral History Project, recorded between 1976 and 1981.
 With support from the Schlesinger Library, the project recorded a cross section of women who had made significant contributions to American society during the first half of the 20th century.